peterSupport/SearchCenterSupport/readme16Base.md

 You can set an icon for the search action by tapping the black rectangle on the top of the screen.
 * Photo Library: You can select an icon from your photo collection.
 * Image URL: Copy an URL of the image you like, and paste it here to get the image from the internet.
 * App Store Link: You can set the icon of an app from the App Store as the icon of the Search Action.
 Please see below to know how.
+You may either paste the url you copied from the App Store, or just type in a search term you'd like to search on the App Store.
 * Load Icons: Use one of the icons of existing search actions.

-#### How to Get the Icon of an App?
+#### How to Get the Icon of an App from the App Store?
 ![appStore01](http://i.imgur.com/YseMwfn.png)
 ![appStore02](http://i.imgur.com/EeDqBJM.png)
 In the app page you like in the App Store, press the share button.
 Then, press the copy link button on the share sheet.